Car Repossession vs. Replevin

 If you default on your car loan payments, the lender can take your car back through repossession or replevin.
 Learn the difference.

-When you take out a car loan or lease, the agreement you sign usually contains language that allows that creditor to keep title to the car and take back the vehicle if you default on the agreement (usually by failing to make payments).
-There are two ways that a creditor can legally regain possession of your vehicle: repossession and replevin.
+When you take out a car loan or lease, the agreement you sign usually contains language that allows that creditor to keep the car's title and take the vehicle back if you default on the agreement, usually by failing to make payments.
+The two ways that a creditor can legally regain possession of your vehicle are:

 After Repossession

-Once the creditor has taken possession of the vehicle, it has a choice of either keeping the car or selling it.
+Once the creditor has taken possession of the vehicle, it has a choice of keeping or selling it.
 The creditor can sell the car at a public auction or private sale.
 Most states require the creditor to send you written notice of the sale.
 You might even be able to attend the sale and bid on the car yourself, although creditors frequently dispose of repossessed cars through closed dealer's auctions.
-(Learn about what notices are required in car repossessions.)

-If the car is sold for less than what you owe on the balance of the loan or lease, then the creditor may sue you for the difference in court.
-This is called a deficiency.
-(To learn more, see Deficiency Balances After Repossession.)
+If the car is sold for less than what you owe on the loan or lease balance, the creditor may sue you for the difference in court.
+This difference is called a "deficiency."

-If the creditor can't repossess the vehicle without breaching the peace—for example, your car is in a locked garage—it may then seek help from the court through a process called replevin.
+If the creditor can't repossess the vehicle without breaching the peace—for example, your car is in a locked garage—it may seek the court's help through a process called "replevin."
 With a replevin lawsuit, the creditor seeks an order from the court requiring you to give the car back to the creditor.

 Replevin Procedures

-Unlike with a repossession, you are entitled to some due process before the creditor can take the car through a replevin proceeding.
+Unlike a repossession, you're entitled to some due process before the creditor can take the car through a replevin proceeding.
 This means you are entitled to the following:

 • written notice of the creditor's intent to obtain an order of replevin